CAOSD RESEARCH GROUP

 Software Product Line Engineering

 We have a vast experience in applying the SPL and dynamic SPL (DSPL) technologies to model a family of self-adaptive middleware (FamiWare), a family of Functional Quality Attributes and a family of self-adaptive agents, among others.
-We are experts in CVL (Common Variability Languages) and in combining SPL approaches at the software architecture level.
+We are experts in most of the variability languages like CVL (Common Variability Languages), UVL (Universal Variability Language), propositional formulas, constraint programming and algebras like Category Theory.
+We make use of them in SPL approaches at the software architecture level.

 Green Software Engineering

 The CAOSD group is currently involved in the development of a reusable repository of energy consuming concerns and a green assistant to help designers to develop energy-efficient applications.
 We are interested in measuring energy consumption at the code level, of several functional unit, such as security, logging, video codecs, etc. This work is aligned with the Energy Aware Software Engineering discipline with the goal of helping to develop energy efficient software systems for IoT systems.

 The goal of CAOSD is primarily focused on Software Architecture centric approaches.
 Indeed, we have contributed with several Architecture Description Languages (e.g., AO-ADL, DAOP-ADL) and Domain Specific Languages (e.g., VML).
 The founding principle of CAOSD has been to improve software architecture modularity and separation of concerns principally through Aspect-oriented Software Development (AOSD) technologies.

 Another of CAOSD research topics is the application of advanced software engineering techniques (e.g., variability models, model driven development) to the development of autonomous self-managed agents for the Internet of Things (e.g., Malaca, Self-starMAS).